 At Superior Door Service we want to be your first choice of overhead door repair company.
 Our number one priority is our customer satisfaction.
 As a local, family owned business we have highly skilled technicians to professionally complete each repair.
 We understand you don’t have time to waste.
 Thus, Superior will get the job done right the first time!
+While every door has the potential to be broken and needs repairs, it’s best to get good quality doors installed to prevent this.
+Horton automatics install good quality automatic doors, which you can click here to learn about automatic door installation.
 Read on below about some potential repairs your overhead door may need.

 Call Superior Door Service Inc. today for all of your door needs.